 Tribes may also apply for ICDBG Imminent Threat Grants, which provide funds to address issues that have an immediate negative impact on public health or safety of tribal residents.

-Eligible applicants include tribes and tribal organizations.
+Eligible applicants include federally recognized tribal governments and other than federally recognized tribal organizations.

-Award minimum and maximum vary based on Office of Native American Programs areas as listed in the application instructions.
+The award minimum and maximum vary based on Office of Native American Programs areas as listed in the application instructions.

 Estimated program funding: